bigeyex/python-adminui/README.md

 Write professional web interface with Python.

-If you need a simple web interface and you don't want to mess around with React, Angular, Webpack or other fancy Javascript stuff, this project is for you.
+If you need a simple web interface and you don't want to mess around with HTML, CSS, React, Angular, Webpack or other fancy Javascript frontend stuff, this project is for you.
 Now you can write web pages, forms, charts and dashboards with only Python.

 This library is good for: data projects, tools and scripts, small IT systems and management systems, Hacker or Hackathon projects.
 Basically if you need an interface for your system and you don't